tnagler/website/content/authors/tnagler/_index.md

 <!-- I am Professor for Computational Statistics & Data Science at the Department of Statistics, [LMU Munich](https://www.en.statistik.uni-muenchen.de/index.html), and affiliated with the [Munich Center for Machine Learning](https://mcml.ai/). -->

+I am Professor for Computational Statistics & Data Science at the [Department of Statistics, LMU Munich](https://www.en.statistik.uni-muenchen.de/index.html).

+I received a doctorate in mathematical statistics from [TU Munich](https://www.ma.tum.de/en) in 2018, and  was Assistant Professor at [Leiden University](https://www.universiteitleiden.nl/en/science/mathematics) (2019-2021) and [TU Delft](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/applied-mathematics) (2021-2022).

+My research lies at the intersection of mathematical and computational statistics.
+I develop statistical methods, derive theoretical guarantees and scalable algorithms, package them in user-friendly software, and collaborate with domain experts on applications in diverse areas.

 ## Research interests
   - High-dimensional dependence models